 If you haven’t yet spent a holiday weekend in Norfolk, you’re in for a festive treat.
-There’s many ways to get in the spirit of the season, whether watching colorful sparkles bounce on the water in a lighted boat parade, nostalgically gliding across the ice on skates or taking part in some traditional caroling activities.
+There’s many ways to get in the spirit of the season, whether watching colorful sparkles bounce on the water from a historic battleship, nostalgically gazing at decorations from cobblestone streets or getting cozy by a fire.
 Plus, we’ve got some local sips to help put you in the jolly spirit as well.
-Here’s your ultimate Norfolk holiday bucket list to get started.
+Here are 18 ultimate Norfolk holiday bucket list items to get you started.

 Rebuilt shortly after the destruction of the Revolutionary War, Norfolk’s Freemason District features cobblestone streets and beautiful historic homes with colonial architecture.
 Located along the waterfront, the area’s charm provides a perfect location for a festive stroll after a big family meal.

-Wave to Santa in the Grand Illumination prade
+2. Wave to Santa in the Grand Illumination pArade

 Located amid the hustle and bustle of Granby Street, also historically known as Norfolk’s “restaurant row,” you’ll find Gershwin’s, a classy piano lounge, lit up by vintage marquee lights.
 At night, a large Christmas tree glitters from the front windows as performers sing and play jazz music to a captivated audience.
 Settle in under chandeliers reminiscent of the 1930s and warm up with their signature cocktail, Grand Illumination.
 Given the same name as Norfolk’s famous holiday parade, the Grand Illumination cocktail is crafted from Maker’s Mark and orange peel smoked tableside with cherry wood.